 Home Venting Outtake Options

 What goes up must come down and what goes in must come out.
-For home venting outtake options, you have roof vents, both pot vents and ridge vents, as well as gable vents.
+I’ve talked to you about home venting intake options but now, let’s look at the outtake options in your home.
+These range from rooftop venting, in pot vents and ridge vents, or gable vents in the side of the house.

-The main option for outtake home venting is roof vents.
-These are vents that are incorporated into the main structure and shingling of you roof to provide an escape for air.
+The main option for air outtake is rooftop venting.
+These vents are incorporated into the main structure and shingling of your roof to provide an escape for air.
 I would argue that these are the most important and most overlooked vents on most houses.
-If you have a contractor who knows what they are doing, your roof vents are probably on the back side of your house.
-Go ahead and go take a look now.

 Maintaining Roof Vents

-Gable vents are the home venting option that sit in, you guessed it, the gables of your house.
-This is the side of your home, just under the peak of your roof.
-Gable vents are incredibly similar to the intake venting options, they are louvered and usually contain a grid of hardware cloth to keep critters out.
-These are the most popular vents to have a powered fan behind that to help push even more air out.
+Gable vents are a home venting option that sit in, you guessed it, the gables of your house.
+The gable is the side of your home, just under the peak of your roof.
+Gable vents can act as both air intake and air outtake options.